zammad/zammad-user-documentation/advanced/ticket-templates.rst

    This permission was introduced with Zammad 5.3.

    ..
-Above version notes will be removed on later documentation versions.
+These version notes will be removed on later documentation versions.

 .. _Learn more about ticket templates in the admin documentation: https://admin-docs.zammad.org/en/latest/manage/templates.html